shoshaine/hivemind/README.md

-# Hive - Solana Wallet Adapter Integration
+# Hivemind - Solana Wallet Adapter Integration

 This project is a simple static site.
 I added support for Solana wallet connections.
 There are two connection methods included: